sardana-org/sardana/doc/source/users/scan.rst

 The synchronization of movement and acquisition can be done via hardware or via software.
 Currently Sardana provides two different interfaces for continuous scans.
-They can be easily differenciated by the scan name suffix:
+They can be easily differentiated by the scan name suffix:

 * *c* - allows only software synchronization
 * *ct* - allows both software and hardware synchronization (introduced with